buccaneerai/note-window-consumer/performance/2023-04-25/Tachycardia/b.md

 #### INTRO
-Patient had concerns about heart rates on their smart watch going up to 200.
+Patient had concerns about high heart rates on their smart watch.

 #### CC
-High heart rates on smart watch
+High heart rates

 #### HPI
-The patient noticed high heart rates on their smart watch, reaching up to 200.
-They followed up with a cardiologist as recommended by Dr. Mollon.
+The patient noticed high heart rates on their smart watch, reaching up to 200 beats per minute.
+They consulted with a cardiologist as recommended by Dr. Mollon.
 The cardiologist ordered a 24-hour Holter monitor, which showed no abnormal readings.
-Both the cardiologist and Dr. Mollon agreed that no additional workup or testing is needed for the heart rates seen on the smart watch.
-The patient will continue to monitor their heart rate and notify the doctor if any symptoms accompany the high heart rates.
+Both the cardiologist and Dr. Mollon agreed that no additional workup or testing was necessary for the heart rates observed on the smart watch.

 #### ROS
 - neurological: [false] headache